 Biennial International Conference for the Craft Sciences

 Welcome to join in the ON-LINE conference on May 4-6, 2021.
-Registration will open on March 15.
+Registration is now open!

 Craft in Action

 We are happy to announce that the keynotes of our conference include the following speakers: Tim Ingold, Emeritus Professor of Social Anthropology at the University of Aberdeen.
 The keynote-in-dialogue between craft researcher Camilla Groth (University of South-Eastern Norway) and neuroscientists Riitta Hari, Veikko Jousmäki, and Veli-Matti Saarinen (Aalto University) comprises of a clay-throwing performance combined with monitoring of the potter’s behavior using thermal camera and eye-gaze tracker, as well as an interactive discussion of the goals and results of this kind of art–science efforts.
 We will also have the opportunity to hear a speech by Bengt Molander, Professor of Philosophy at NTNU Norwegian University of Science and Technology, Trondheim.

 We will arrange 4 on-line workshops on Wednesday May 5th, between 9 -11 am.
 Please contact the organisers of the workshop directly to secure your place in it, remember that there are limited numbers for participation – first come first serve.
 We will inform here if one of the workshops are full.
 The workshops take place simultaneously so you may only participate in one workshop.